 Bonus features

 In the settings menu, you can also personalize the features.
 For instance, you can choose to show your favorite passwords by default, allow the master password to be pasted, and set an amount of time before the app locks after inactivity.
-There’s also a section to customize when you want to back up your data and how frequently you want that done.
+You can also back up your data and determine how frequently you want that done.

 Zoho Vault privacy policy